Champaign County, City of Champaign, UIUC, and Parkland Community College: remove your AI surveillance cameras NOW!

 • February 2024: The Council voted again to amend the city budget, funneling another $145,000 into 18 new "Public Safety camera boxes" capable of real-time monitoring and license plate reading at major intersections.

-Are Flock Safety ALPRs effective at combatting gun violence in Champaign?
+Are these AI surveillance cameras effective at combatting gun violence in Champaign?

-No. While the primary justification for bringing ALPRs to Champaign was to reduce gun violence, independent analyses show the technology is rarely used for that purpose.
-An audit of 54 crimes "solved" using ALPRs in Champaign during its first nine months revealed that only 26% were gun-related felonies.
+No. While the primary justification for bringing Flock cameras to Champaign was to reduce gun violence, independent analyses show the technology is rarely used for that purpose.
+An audit of 54 crimes "solved" using Flock cameras in Champaign during its first nine months revealed that only 26% were gun-related felonies.
 The vast majority of the time, the cameras were used for minor offenses, non-gun felonies (like stolen vehicles), or non-criminal incidents.

 How much do Flock cameras cost Champaign taxpayers?